mattermost/mattermost-developer-documentation/site/content/internal/onboarding/manager-guide.md

 ### GitHub Group Set-up
 - The membership to the Mattermost Github organization is handle by Onelogin / Lamdba function that adds the user in the correct Github Team.
-- To that work we need to add the user's Github handle in the user's Onelogin setup.
-Please message @dschalla or @cpanato to add the data in Onelogin.
+- For that work we need to add the user's GitHub handle in the user's OneLogin account.
+Please message @dschalla or @cpanato to add the data in OneLogin.

 ### Core Committer Mug
 - Message @hanna.park and ask her to send the new hire their core committer mug